 AUTO=username can be used to configure the sender's address for this e-mail.

 Within these parameters, spaces must be replaced by %20 and question marks by %3F.
-International characters maybe encoded either in the installed Windows codepage or in UTF-8.
+International characters must be encoded in the installed Windows codepage as hex digits, e.g. %FC for "ü".
 Mailedit.exe will be called with these parameters in its command line.